 Allen hits out at O'Sullivan after Champions clash

-Mark Allen has said Ronnie O'Sullivan tries to "bully people" after the world champion accused him of gamesmanship in the final frame of Thursday's Champion of Champions quarter-final.

-REUTERS: Mark Allen has said Ronnie O'Sullivan tries to "bully people" after the world champion accused him of gamesmanship in the final frame of Thursday's Champion of Champions quarter-final.
+MILTON KEYNES, England: Mark Allen has said Ronnie O'Sullivan tries to "bully people" after the world champion accused him of gamesmanship in the final frame of Thursday's (Nov 5) Champion of Champions quarter-final.

 Northern Irishman Allen won the ill-tempered contest at Milton Keynes 6-3 after the players clashed, with O'Sullivan saying his opponent was moving in his eyeline to throw him off his game.